buildbeaver/buildbeaver.github.io/docs/guide-to-dynamic-builds/jobs.md

 - **Fingerprint** (optional): specifies a way to calculate a *fingerprint* for inputs to the Job, allowing execution to be skipped if a previous build already ran the Job with the same inputs, and therefore already produced the required artifacts.
-See [Fingerprinting](fingerprints) for details and examples.
+See [Fingerprints](fingerprints) for details and examples.

 - **Service** (optional): Jobs can make use of services such as databases by calling NewService() to create a *Service Definition*, then calling the Job's Service() method to add the service.